Fahrj/reverse-ssh/Readme.md

         -v, Emit log output

 <target>
         Optional target which enables the reverse scenario.
-Can be prependend with
+Can be prepended with
         <user>@ to authenticate as a different user than 'reverse' while dialling home.

 Credentials: